 5 Reasons to Fall in Love with Patagonia

 Patagonian history reveals a melting pot of culture, with some surprising elements too.
-For example there are the Welsh settlers known as Y Wladfa who began immigrating to Patagonia in the 19th and early 20th Century.
-Today you will find Welsh towns such as Gaiman, Trelew and Trevelin, and over 50,000 Argentines claim Welsh descent.
+For example, Welsh settlers known as Y Wladfa began immigrating to Patagonia in the 19th and early 20th Century.
+Today, you will find Welsh towns such as Gaiman, Trelew and Trevelin, and over 50,000 Argentines claim Welsh descent.

 Furthermore are the indigenous people and their traditions.
 Some of the most captivating examples of Patagonian history are the hunting scenes and stencilled handprints of the native nomadic Tehuelche people that cover the walls of La Cueva de Manos (the Cave of Hands) near the town of Perito Moreno.